 Implement controls (in keeping with the requirements of the safety, security and privacy needs of the system) that enforce these practices and procedures to ensure that the vulnerabilities do not affect the safety and security of the system under development.

-In choosing avoidance and mitigation mechanisms, organizations should also consult the language-dependent Parts of this set of documents applicable to their chosen programming language(s), such as ISO/IEC 24772-2 for Ada and ISO/IEC 24772-3 for C.
+In choosing avoidance and mitigation mechanisms, organizations will also need to consult the language-dependent Parts of this set of documents applicable to their chosen programming language(s), such as ISO/IEC 24772-2 for Ada and ISO/IEC 24772-3 for C.

 Tool vendors that follow this document provide tools that diagnose the vulnerabilities described here document to their users those vulnerabilities that cannot be diagnosed by the tool.

-Programmers and software designers that follow this document adopt the architectural and coding guidelines of their organization, and choose appropriate mitigation techniques when a vulnerability is not avoidable.
+Programmers and software designers that follow this document adopt the architectural and coding guidelines of their organization and choose appropriate mitigation techniques when a vulnerability is not avoidable.

 4.3 Structure of this document